 10 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.

-In this passage, we can see that giving is an act of obedience and should be done by every follower of Christ as being said in verse 7 “Each of you should give…”.
-This simply means that none of us is exempted in giving but all of us should give what is due to the Lord.
+In this passage, we can see that giving is an act of obedience and should be done by every follower of Christ, as said in verse 7: “Each of you should give…”.
+This means that none of us is exempted from giving, but all of us should give what is due to the Lord.

 When we do all of these properly, surely God will bless us.
-It is because giving is God’s method of blessing us as seen in verse 6 and verse 10.
+It is because giving is God’s method of blessing us, as seen in verse 6 and verse 10.
 With this, we can understand that giving is never a loss.
-Giving is always gain and it is the most effective way for prosperity.
+Giving is always gain and the most effective way for prosperity.